Lorenzo Da Ponte: Vienna and London

+American career (1805-1838)

-In the United States, Da Ponte settled in New York City first, then Sunbury, Pennsylvania, where he briefly ran a grocery store and gave private Italian lessons while entertaining in some business activities in Philadelphia.
+Having moved to the United States in 1805, Da Ponte settled in New York City first, then Sunbury, Pennsylvania, where he briefly ran a grocery store and gave private Italian lessons while entertaining in some business activities in Philadelphia.
 He returned to New York to open a bookstore.
 He became friends with Clement Clarke Moore, and, through him, gained an unpaid appointment as the first professor of Italian literature at Columbia College.

 He was the first Roman Catholic priest to be appointed to the faculty, and he was also the first to have been raised a Jew.
 In New York he introduced opera and produced in 1825 the first full performance of Don Giovanni in the United States, in which Maria García (soon to marry Malibran) sang Zerlina.
 He also introduced Gioachino Rossini's music in the U.S., through a concert tour with his niece Giulia Da Ponte.

 In 1807 he began to write his Memoirs (published in 1823), described by Charles Rosen as "not an intimate exploration of his own identity and character, but rather a picaresque adventure story."
 In 1828, at the age of 79, Da Ponte became a naturalized U.S. citizen.

 In 1833, at the age of eighty-four, he founded the first purpose-built opera theater in the United States, the Italian Opera House in New York City, on the northwest corner of Leonard and Church Streets, which was far superior to any theater the city had yet seen.
 Owing to his lack of business acumen, however, it lasted only two seasons before the company had to be disbanded and the theater sold to pay the company's debts.
 In 1836 the opera house became the National Theater.
 In 1839 the building was burned to the ground, but it was speedily rebuilt and reopened.
 On 29 May 1841 however, it was destroyed by fire again.
 Da Ponte's opera house was, however, the predecessor of the New York Academy of Music and of the New York Metropolitan Opera.

 Da Ponte died in 1838 in New York; an enormous funeral ceremony was held in New York's old St. Patrick's Cathedral on Mulberry Street.
 Records indicate that he was originally buried in a Catholic Cemetery on 11th Street between First Avenue and Avenue A. That cemetery was later paved over and the remains of the people buried there were removed to Calvary Cemetery in 1909.
 While the exact location of his grave at Calvary is unknown, Calvary Cemetery does contain a stone marker as a memorial.

 In 2009 the Spanish director Carlos Saura released his Italian film Io, Don Giovanni, a somewhat fictionalized account of Da Ponte, which attempted to link his life with his libretto for Don Giovanni.